I remember approaching the final year of my university degree thinking about what I was going to do next.

 All of this of course comes down to mindset.
 How you solve problems, where you place blame, whether you see conditions as permanent or transient, and can you follow and execute a system no matter what roadblocks you come across, are all critical.

-One of the great benefits of working on all these areas of mindset and executing techniques like inevitability thinking, is that you will start to believe in what you are doing.
+One of the great benefits of working on all these areas of mindset and executing techniques like inevitability thinking, is that you start to believe in what you are doing.
 You experience genuine belief because you start to see signs of tangible change.

 Master Your Mindset